Leysnik/EAS-python/README.md

 # EAS-python
-Application for analyzing expenses on banking transactions
+Application for analyzing expenses on banking transactions (actual version on the branch "release")

 ## Introduction
 This application builds charts and reports on banking transactions based on uploading data from your personal account (tinkoff)